KLFitter/KLFitter/README.md

 make -j
 ```

-This will build both BAT and KLFitter in the _build_ subfolder of the KLFitter
+This will build both BAT and KLFitter in the _build_ sub-folder of the KLFitter
 directory.
 If you already have an existing installation of BAT, you can also
 link the KLFitter library against that version and not download BAT during the
 cmake build process.
 For that, make sure that the environment variable